 Additionally, the Zero 9 has front and rear spring suspension.
 The suspension doesn’t offer a ton of travel, but has a balance of stiffness/spring.
 The suspension is optimal for riding on paved roads, but it is good enough for light off-road use on hard-packed dirt roads.

 Combined, the pneumatic tires and suspension make for a very comfortable and safe ride.

-The Zero 9 features three mechanisms to reduce the size of the scooter, improving portability and compactness for storage.
+The Zero 9 features three mechanisms to reduce the size of the scooter, improve portability and compactness for storage.

-The whole scooter collapses easily via an anodized metallic tab and hinge mounted onto the scooter deck.
+The whole scooter collapses easily via an anodized metallic tab and hinges mounted onto the scooter deck.